[Copilot Studio] Tried Displaying KPIs as Graphs in Chat: Two Routes Using Adaptive Cards and Code Interpreter

 Source: FAQ for code interpreter | Microsoft Learn

-Both Route A (Adaptive Card) and Route B (code interpreter-generated images) were displayable in the test chat in my environment, but display is restricted in some channels such as Teams.
+Both Route A (Adaptive Card) and Route B (Code Interpreter-generated image) were displayable in the test chat in my environment, but display is restricted in some channels such as Teams.

-After running both hands-on, the choice can be summarized as follows.
+After running both in practice, the choice can be summarized as follows.

 • If you want to avoid premium charges, use Route A (Adaptive Card).
-It can render charts without premium tools like the code interpreter.
-However, there is the overhead of writing a JSON card payload and embedding it in a topic, and chart types are limited to those provided by the card.
+Charts can be rendered without using premium tools like Code Interpreter.
+However, there is the effort of writing a JSON card payload and embedding it in a topic, and chart types are limited to those provided by the card.

-• If you prioritize flexibility in presentation, or want to paste the generated image into a document, use Route B (code interpreter).
-Premium charges (Copilot Credits) are required, but since you simply ask in natural language and CI generates and runs the Python code, the operational overhead is minimal.
-You have full freedom over axes, colors, and annotations.
+• If you prioritize freedom of expression, or if you want to paste generated images into documents, use Route B (Code Interpreter).
+Premium charges (Copilot Credits) are required, but since you only need to make a request in natural language and CI generates and executes the Python, the operational effort is low.
+You can freely customize axes, colors, and annotations.

-For charts to be placed in the final deliverable documents (PowerPoint / Excel), there is also a method of embedding editable charts directly into the document rather than pasting images.
+For charts to be placed in final documents (PowerPoint, Excel), there is also an option to embed editable charts within the document rather than pasting images.

 This will be covered in a future installment.